When You Get a Little Lonely

-When You Get a Little Lonely is the debut studio album by American actress and singer Maureen McCormick.
+When You Get a Little Lonely is the only solo studio album by American actress and singer Maureen McCormick.
 It was released on April 4, 1995, through the label Phantom Hill.
 After playing Marcia Brady in the sitcom The Brady Bunch, she was offered a solo record deal in the mid-1970s but rejected the offer to attend school.
 McCormick had previously recorded four albums as part of The Brady Bunch and a duet album with her co-star Christopher Knight.
 In 1994, she signed with her brother's record label, Phantom Hill, and recorded When You Get a Little Lonely in Nashville, Tennessee and Hollywood, California.
 Barry Coffing was the executive producer and arranged and produced all the songs.
 McCormick wanted to fuse genres into the album's overall country sound.

 The album received mainly negative reviews; some reviewers were critical of McCormick's choice to record country music.
 She promoted it through live performances and CD signings.
 Its title track and "Tell Mama" were released as singles.
 When You Get a Little Lonely was re-released in 2008 as a Circuit City exclusive.
 Since the album's release, McCormick has continued to perform country music and has participated in the reality television show Gone Country.
 In a 2008 interview, McCormick said she was disappointed by restrictions to the recording process and wished she had written at least one song for it.
-When You Get A Little Lonely is her only album as a solo artist.